 I hope this chart helps Catholics and Protestants understand each other better.

-5/19/2017: I thought of another one.
-Catholics say “divine law,” and Protestants say, “Biblical principles.”
-Again, not a perfect overlap but they are similar ideas.
+5/19/2017: Catholics say “divine law,” and Protestants say, “Biblical principles.”
+Not a perfect overlap but they are similar ideas.